apache/nuttx/configs/samv71-xult/README.txt

       2016-04-21:  I have gotten the apps/examples/nximage to work with lots issues with 16-bit RGB and verbose GRAPHICS and UPDATER debug ON.
 There are reliability problems and it hangs at the end of the test.
-But if I turn UPDATE debug off (only), then the display output is corrupted.
-I have also see hardfaults.

-        Mostly likely, the UPDATER debug output slows the updates and avoids some kind of race condition with the networking.
-Oddly, it does not work at all if I turn off TCP write buffering.

-      2016-04-22:  I added a 100 MS delay at the beginning of the updater loop and it made no difference.
-This seems to eliminate the suspected networking race condition.
-I am thinking now either some data overrun or VNC protocol/timing issue?

-        The default configuration now uses RGB8 which needs a lot less SRAM for the local frame buffer and does not degrade the color quality in the remote display (since it is also 8 BPP).
+      2016-04-22:  The default configuration now uses RGB8 which needs a lot less SRAM for the local frame buffer and does not degrade the color quality in the remote display (since it is also 8 BPP).
 At 8 BPP, the remote display is correct even with both GRAPHICS and UPDATER debug OFF -- and there is no hang!

-     2106-04-23:  The NxImage example at apps/examplex/nximage.
-This was selected because it is a very simple graphics test.
+     2106-04-23:  The NxImage test was selected because it is a very simple graphics test.
 Continued testing, however, requires a more complex configuration.
 Hence, the vnxwm configuration was created.

+        A memory clobber error was fixed and this probably corrects some of the reliability problems noted on 2016-04-21.

   vnxwm: